-We like to ask our pupils what they think of the school here are a few comments....
+We like to ask our pupils what they think of the school, and here are a few comments....

 - I like everything to do with maths.

-- I like the targets we have to stick in and I like knowing how well I am doing.
+- I like the targets we have and I like knowing how well I am doing.